tic0uk/python-100daysofcode/README.md

 I've written my background to starting on my website at https://devopsapprentice.com/learning-to-code-in-python-day1/

 I've put the code up that I've written just to keep track of all of the various projects I work on.
-Feel free to reuse anything that looks interesting.

 Thanks,
 Tim